 Becoming fluent in a language requires extensive, repeated exposure to that language.
 For this reason, attendance is essential in this class, and is considered mandatory.
-A SEVERE PENALTY WILL BE IMPOSED FOR EXCESSIVE ABSENCES: after 3 hours of class time missed in 1130, 2% per absence will be deducted from your overall grade average.
-Documentation must be provided for excused absences.
-Tardiness to class will not be tolerated.
-Arriving more than 5 minutes late to class on three occasions will count as one missed class.
-Students experiencing difficulties that interfere with class attendance / performance are encouraged to speak with their instructor immediately, and/or to contact a counselor UMatterWeCare at www.umatter.ufl.edu.
+A SEVERE PENALTY WILL BE IMPOSED FOR EXCESSIVE ABSENCES: After 3 hours of class time missed, 1% per absence is deducted from your final grade.
+Excused absences due to sickness must be documented.
+Arriving consistently more than 5 minutes late on 3 occasions will count as one missed class.
+Students experiencing difficulties that interfere with class attendance/performance are encouraged to speak with their instructor immediately or contact a counselor.